appcelerator-archive/qe-appium/README.md

 2. To run against iOS:

   a.
-Only build (don't run) the KitchenSink app for iOS e.g: `appc run -p ios --build-only`
+Only build (don't run) the KitchenSink app for iOS e.g: `appc run -p ios --build-only`.

   b.
 In `test/ks_ios_test.js` on lines [30-32](./test/ks_ios_test.js#L30-L32), specify the simulator, iOS version, and the `.app` generated from the previous step e.g:
   ```